cecilehannay/cecilehannay.github.io/amwg_dev/README.md

 We explored sharing development on github.
 - control version: it is easier to have collaborations
 - more freedom than with web2mod
-- take advantages of some github tool to interact.
+- take advantages of some github tools to interact.

+### What would we like to share.

+For each simulation:
+- casename
+- description
+- diags
+- ...

 ### Using archive_metadata to save the case directory information